 - Mother have not had any piercing or tattoos in last 12 months.

-- Mother have not had a blood transfusion in last 12 months.
+- Mother has not had a blood transfusion in last 12 months.

 - In last 12 months mother has not been treated for STD, malaria, neither she had a positive test.